ecker-lab/docker-1/README.md

 # Contributing

-Contributions are very welcome by opening a pull request.
+Please contribute by opening a pull request.